“You Look CORNFUSED!”

-After about five minutes into the corn maze, we discovered that first dead-end.
+After about five minutes into the corn maze, I discovered that first dead-end.

 …the one with the “CORNFUSED” sign.

-As silly as the whole situation was and despite the fact that my wife was just teasing me, I actually experienced a moment of self-doubt.
+As silly as the whole situation was, I actually experienced a moment of self-doubt.

 Maybe the maze-trick is just a myth.
 I’m going to look like a fool if it doesn’t work.